xozi/modbot/README.md

 * Optimized checks for roles to avoid unecessary API pings (hopefully the cache does this)
 * Figure out efficient means of adding image evidence to profile punishments without storing the data if possible.
 * Make a case for quarantined status flag (need to use events for that)
-* Add an info post on intialization of the log channel, that will be updated with time in the embed module if necessary.
-Establish the Muted role that iterates over chanel and makes sure it cannot see, post, or enter any channel
+* Establish the Muted role that iterates over chanel and makes sure it cannot see, post, or enter any channel
+* Add cleanup functions that can cleanup user messages like default ban behavior
+* Consider extension methods for profiles if they have too much punishments.
+Possibly an async recursion that occurs after the first post.
+Might need a means to easily clean thread and add this information.

 ### Depedencies